Lumos2050/MyExperiment/README.md

 The statement of my work is displayed in **"科研实习说明.docx"**.

 # Ps
 My thesis supervisor is Zhu Hao, associate professor of Xidian University.
 He has some achievements in deep learning and remote sensing image processing.
-He supervises undergraduate research and publishes papers in IEEE TGRS journals(IF:8.2, 中科院一区top).
+He supervises undergraduate research and publishes papers in IEEE TGRS journals(IF:8.2, 中科院一区).
 This is his personal homepage at https://faculty.xidian.edu.cn/ZHUHAO/zh_CN/index.htm